astrisdesign/Markdown-2-Kindle/README.md

 A command-line tool to convert a local Markdown file to HTML and email it to your Kindle device.

 This tool is perfect for sending articles, notes, or any Markdown-formatted text to your Kindle for easy reading.
-It supports sending to multiple Kindle devices and gracefully handles Markdown images by converting them to links.
+It supports sending to multiple Kindle devices and gracefully handles embedded-link Markdown images by converting them to links.

 ## Features